sylog47/yocto_rpi4/tutorial/2_custom_layers_and_images.md

 # Custom Layers and Images

 In meta-raspberrypi layer, there are a lot of recipes.
-These recipes decalare images and package groups to use packages.
+These recipes declare images and package groups to use packages.
 And Application recipes could be defined in layer.

 I don't want to change meta-raspberrypi layer.